 JAGUAR LAND ROVER

-A major project in 2017 for this leading UK and global brand seeking to rapidly build their highly profitable Special Vehicle Operations (SVO) division.
-SVO’s initial launch in 2014 had seen considerable success, but growth had out-paced the brand’s original positioning.
+A major project for this leading UK and global brand seeking to rapidly build their highly profitable Special Vehicle Operations (SVO) division.
+SVO’s initial launch in 2014 had been a considerable success, but the market had evolved since that time, and the brand’s expression in areas such as naming and badging had become confusing both internally and for customers.
 Furthermore, the brand’s expression in areas such as vehicle naming and badging had become confusing both internally and externally.

 On the back of past work for Mercedes AMG, Butterfield Harris were appointed to develop a new brand positioning and strategy for SVO that would provide a strong framework for the marque and facilitate global growth and expansion going forward.